How to Make Shiro An (白あん)/ White Bean Paste

 cook shiroan

-2. Once the water starts simmering, stair the baking soda in, and turn the heat to low.
-Cook for five minutes, and cover with the lid and remove from the heat.
-Wait for 5 minutes to steam beans.
+• Once simmering, stir in the baking soda and reduce the heat to low.
+Cook for 5 minutes, then cover the pot with a tight-fitting lid, remove from the heat, and let the beans steam for 5 minutes.

 strain bean paste